-Clinical Drug SupplyThe GMP facilities at the CRS allow the manufacture of safe radiopharmaceuticals for human application.
-The CRS has two such facilities, one at the Paul Scherrer Institute and one at the ETH Zürich Hönggerberg, AIC Animal Imaging Center.
+Clinical Drug SupplyThe clean room facilities at the CRS allow the manufacture of safe radiopharmaceuticals for human application.
+The CRS has two such facilities, one at the Paul Scherrer Institute and one at the ETH Zürich Hönggerberg , AIC Animal Imaging Center.
+Both the facilities are holding a Swissmedic manufacturing license.
+The labs are regularly inspected for compliance with good practices as laid down in the Swiss Therapeutic Products Act and detailed in EudraLex, Volume 4, Good Manufacturing Practice (GMP) Guidelines.

-Basic research at the CRS focuses on the improvement of diagnostics and therapy of various serious conditions (e.g. malignant tumors).
+Basic research at the CRS focuses on the improvement of diagnosis and therapy of various serious conditions (e.g. malignant tumors).
 Drug candidates need to be evaluated in clinical trials and prove their safety and efficacy before they may be routinely used.
-The translation of process methods from basic research to drug products suitable for human use is done by the Clinical Drug Supply Group.
+The translation of process methods from basic research to drug products suitable for human use is the main responsibility of the Clinical Drug Supply group.

 Good and reproducible quality of the products is an absolute precondition both for the safety of the patients and the reliability of clinical data.
 Our quality assurance system is designed to control all relevant materials and operations beginning with the purchase of starting materials and equipment up to the delivery of the individual patient dose to the clinic.
 Means of guaranteeing the required quality are dedicated, educated personnel, qualified equipment and validated methods of production and control of the final product.